SeyedHamidreza/cognitive_robotics_ws/README.md

 c++: internal compiler error: Killed (program cc1plus)
 ```

-It usually happens when the system does not have enough RAM to compile all the code.
-This can be easily handled by again running the "catkin_make" command in your terminal
+It usually happens when the system does not have enough resources (RAM/Cores) to compile all packages simultaneously.
+This can be easily handled by running the "catkin_make -j 2" command in your terminal.
+This way, ros will only use two cores.
+In particular, -j n,  specifies the number of jobs (commands) to run simultaneously.
+Defaults to the environment variable ROS_PARALLEL_JOBS and falls back to the number of CPU cores.